Robert S. McElvaine: Author

 McElvaine's latest book is the culmination of decades of intermittent research that he conducted between his other writing projects and then a full decade of steady work on the 1960s.
 The Times They Were a-Changin’ – 1964: The Year the Sixties Arrived and the Battle Lines of Today Were Drawn (Arcade, distributed by Simon & Schuster, 2022) weaves together the political, social, cultural, sexual, racial, economic and foreign policy (i.e., Vietnam) threads of what the author calls “the Long 1964,” from the John F. Kennedy assassination in late 1963 through mid-1965 to bring back to life one of the most revolutionary periods in American history.
 He argues that the struggle that threatens the survival of American democracy in the 2020s is fundamentally about whether to preserve and build upon the progressive changes that began in 1964 or to “take America back” to the time before 1964 when the United States was largely still “a white man’s country.”

 Essayist

 McElvaine's essays and opinion pieces appear frequently in such publications as the New York Times, Washington Post, Los Angeles Times, Wall Street Journal, Politico, New York Times Book Review, Newsweek, National Public Radio, The Nation, New York Daily News, NBC Think, Christian Science Monitor, Chicago Sun-Times, Chicago Tribune, Boston Globe, Baltimore Sun, Atlanta Journal-Constitution, San Francisco Chronicle, Washington Monthly, Huff Post, Chronicle Review, Christian Century, America, Medium, and Daily Kos.
-He writes an occasional series of essays, “Today through the Lens of Yesterday,” on Substack.
+He writes an occasional series of essays, “Today through the Lens of Yesterday,” online.